sanele2010/codeX_OnlineSetup/README.md

 	* You have a Twitter Account
 	* You're connected to an instant messaging service
 	* You have a Instagram Account
+	* You have a Dropbox Account
+		* Dropbox is configured on your laptop
+		* You have a folder that is syncing with Dropbox

 #### Complete the assessment
 When you've set up all the accounts, complete the self assessment form.